 I felt well, and was able to return to work immediately and even went to Fiji for a holiday a couple of months after diagnosis.
 However, my liver suddenly reacted badly to the drug.
 After many weeks of trying to reduce the dose, I had to cease the medication, which was devastating.

 My husband and I have been incredibly blessed with the support and love of our family, friends, colleagues and greater community.
 In so many different ways, each has given us their encouragement to help us through the hard days, and celebrated with us the good days.
 For all that they do, however big or small, I’m eternally grateful.
-Jess, like all young children, is great at keeping me in the moment.
+My daughter, like all young children, is great at keeping me in the moment.
 She’s also taught me to see the world through a child’s eyes and appreciate everything around me.
 There’s nothing like gratitude as a medicine for the soul.I now fly down to Melbourne every few weeks to participate in a Phase 1 trial of a new target therapy which I found myself online.
 So far, the medication is going well and my tumours are stable.
 I feel almost no side effects (just slightly raised cholesterol which is managed by medication).
 I’m so thankful for medical research, especially research in Australia without which my options would be very limited.

 I wanted to do what I can to raise awareness that anyone can get lung cancer.
 I think part of the reason for the statistics is the stigma still attached to lung cancer.
 When I tell someone that I have lung cancer, the first response is rarely a sympathetic “I’m sorry to hear”.
 The first thing most people say is “but did you smoke?”
 Does it matter?
 If I did smoke, even if it was just one cigarette in my life, should I feel somehow to blame for my condition?